mennatabuelnaga/seda-rust/.github/ISSUE_TEMPLATE/bug.md

 <!--
     What's the bug in **seda-rust** that you found?
-    How serious is this bug and what is affected?
+    How serious is this bug, and what is affected?
+What module(s), such as `seda-node`, is concerned?
 -->

 (Write your description here)